jnhthomp/time-trial-api-server/README.md

       ```

 ## Optimizations
+- Extract submit data to a reusable method

 - Add Username/password validation

 - Consider allowing a flag to keep time as numbers and don't convert to string when returning